 What is Telepractice

 Telepractice (also called virtual practice) can be defined as the use of technology to deliver healthcare services without direct contact between the practitioner and the patient.
-While technology continues to change, some examples of technology used in telepractice include telephone, email and video conferencing such as Skype.
+While technology continues to change, some examples of technology used in telepractice include telephone, email and video conferencing.